fobsolutions/react-grid-calendar/README.md

 Code quality is set up for you with `prettier`, `husky`, and `lint-staged`.
 Adjust the respective fields in `package.json` accordingly.

-### Rollup
+## Rollup

 TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.

-### TypeScript
+## TypeScript

 `tsconfig.json` is set up to interpret `dom` and `esnext` types, as well as `react` for `jsx`.
 Adjust according to your needs.

 ## Usage

+Currently there are 2 views, Week Grid view (default) and simple Week view.
+To use week view simply specify the parameter view like so: `view="week"`

+### Week Grid view

-To use the calendar you need to specify the **columns that contain the events**.
-See _stories/GridCalendar.strories.tsx_ for example.
-Your data should look something like this:
+You need to specify the **columns that contain the events** (See _stories/GridCalendar.strories.tsx_ for example).
+In this case your data should look something like this:

 ```
 const columns = [